 With the soft sides touching, sew around the edge of the Banana using a back stitch, which can be done more than one way, but this page explains how to do it fairly well.

 If you cut out the banana bigger to use your sewing machine, just sew around the edge carefully using a straight stitch.
-Leave a sizable opening at the bottom as you’ll need to turn your banana right-side-out and stuff it shortly.
+Leave a sizable opening at the bottom as you’ll need to turn it right-side-out and stuff it shortly.

 Turn the banana right-side-out so you may stuff it.
 Be careful, as this can be a little tricky if you didn’t leave yourself a good sized opening at the bottom.
 Don’t worry, I’ll link you to a video to show you how to close it up.

-Stuff it full, now sadly for this tutorial banana I did not have the proper polyfil I wanted.
+Stuff it full, now sadly for the pictured banana did not have the proper polyfil I wanted.
 I had the flat stuff that could be used in a blanket (I use for felt cakes, poptarts, etc!) so my banana is a little funky looking here.
 D:

 After the banana is properly stuffed full, you’ll want to close off the end carefully using a whip stitch.
 Clicking that link will take you to a video that shows you how to do a whip stitch, it’s really easy! ^_^